tycho-bear/capstone-project/README.md

 ## Command Line

-To run the code from the command line, run
+To run the code from the command line, install the requirements, then run

 ```bash
 python main.py <ALGORITHM> <PROBLEM>